joe-crick/UpAndRunningWithCanJS/4_Models.md

 ##The Data for Our Model

-We're not going to connect to a server to retrieve our data; however, we're going code our model as if we were.
+We're not going to connect to a server to retrieve our data; however, we're going to code our model as if we were.
 How can this possibly work?
 CanJS provides a handy utility, can.fixture, that we can use to mimic the functionality of connecting to a server.
 As the CanJS docs say, "can.fixture intercepts an AJAX request and simulates the response with a file or a function.
-You can [can.fixutres] to develop JavaScript independently of backend services."
+You can use [can.fixutre] to develop JavaScript independently of backend services."

 can.fixture is not included with the base CanJS package.
 It's a good practice to keep it separate from your production CanJS library, which is why we downloaded it from its CDN in a separate script tag, rather than including it with our custom download. *If you use can.fixture during development, remember to remove it once you are connecting to your REST services*.